 - BEST OVERALL: K-Brands Tomato Cage

-- BEST OVERALL: GROWNEER Tomato Garden Cages
+- RUNNER UP: GROWNEER Tomato Garden Cages

 What to Consider When Choosing the Best Tomato Cages

-While metal can provide a durable and secure tomato cage, it may be prone to rust if the metal is uncoated.
-Coated metal, whether with plastic or powder, can provide better weather resistance.
+Most tomato cages are made of metal with some slight variations.
+They may come in uncoated metal, coated metal, or galvanized steel.
+While metal can provide a durable and secure tomato cage, uncoated metal may rust.
+Coated metal, whether coated plastic or powder, provides better weather resistance.

 Tomato cages range in size, with smaller ones measuring up to 15 inches high and larger ones reaching 72 inches high.
-Choosing the right size will depend on what type of tomato plants you plan to grow.
+The right size for you will depend on the size of your garden and what type of tomato plants you plan to grow.